 Indication Cause Solution E - 01 Disc-changer malfunction.
 Consult Honda dealer.
 E - 02 Disc is in changer mechanism.
 Press the magazine eject button, and insert an empty magazine.
 E - 03 E - 04 E - 05 Disc-changer malfunction.
 If the code disappears within a few seconds, unit is OK.
 If it does not, consult your Honda dealer.
 E - 06 Disc-changer malfunction.
 Press the magazine eject button and pull out the magazine, check for error indication.
 Insert the magazine again.
 If the magazine can not be pulled out, consult your Honda dealer.
 E - 07 CD magazine ejection impossible.
 Press the magazine eject button.
-If the magazine does not eject, consult your Honda dealer. Н High temperature.
+If the magazine does not eject, consult your Honda dealer. н High temperature.
 Will disappear when the temperature returns to normal.
 E - EE Misconnection or disconnection of CD changer.
 See your Honda dealer.
 No CD magazine in the CD changer.
 Insert CD magazine.

-On U.S. EX and Canadian Si models

-Your car's audio system will disable itself if it is disconnected from electrical power for any reason.
+On U.S. EX and Canada Si models Your car's audio system will disable itself if it is disconnected from electrical power for any reason.
 To make it work again, the user must enter a specific five-digit code in the Preset buttons.
 Because there are hundreds of number combinations possible from five digits, making the system work without knowing the exact code is nearly impossible.

-You should have received two copies of a card that lists your audio system's code number and serial number.
-It is best to store one of these cards in a safe place at home, and to keep the other in your wallet or purse.
+You should have received a card that lists your audio system's code number and serial number.
+Store the card in a safe place at home.
 In addition, you should write the audio system's serial number in this Owner's Manual.
-If you should happen to lose both cards, you must obtain the code number by having your Honda dealer contact American Honda.
+If you should happen to lose the card, you must obtain the code number by having your Honda dealer contact American Honda.

 To do this, he will need the system's serial number.